bitwes/Gut/documentation/docs/Stubbing.md

 ## Syntax
 `stub` creates a stub for a method on a specific instance of a Double or any instance of a Doubled script.
-You __must chain in a call__ to one of the "to" methods such as `to_return(...)` to specify what action should be taken when the method is called on a Double.  `stub` can be called numerous ways with different effects
+After calling `stub` you chain calls to the various actioins available to tell GUT what the stub should do.  `stub` can be called numerous ways:

 ### stub(callable)
 This will create a stub for the Double instance and method of the callable.
 If the Callable has bound parameters the stub will only be used when the parameters used when calling the method match the bound parameters.
 Using bound parameters is the same as using `when_passed`.